vhx/api-documentation/source/includes/_resource.videos.md

         <span class="text--transparent text-3">optional string, default is video title</span>
       </td>
       <td>
-        The final part of the url of the video, ie the <code>/video_title</code> where you want your video found on your Vimeo OTT site.
+        The final part of the url of the video, ie the <code>/video_title</code> where the video can be found on your Vimeo OTT site.
       </td>
     <tr class="text-2 border-bottom border--light-gray">
       <td>